Sponsor Licence Application Guidance

 - People with Indefinite Leave to Remain in the UK

-What is the sponsor licence eligibility for UK employers?
+Sponsor licence eligibility requirements for UK employers

 To be eligible to become a sponsor licence holder, the employer or sponsor must: